berenger-eu/tbfmm/README.md

 A kernel should have the following methods:
 - a copy constructor.
-This is mandatory only for parallel FMM algorithms, because these algorithms will copy the kernel to have only one kernel object per thread.
+This is mandatory only for parallel FMM algorithms, because these algorithms will copy the kernel to have one kernel object per thread.
 This guarantees that each kernel is called by only one thread, thus if the kernel modifies some of its attributes in its methods, this will still be valid (and will not require any exclusion mechanism).
 On the other hand, the users should consider optimizing in the creation and copy of their kernels.
 For example, if the kernel need a matrix that takes time to be initialized, instead of recomputing it, it could faster to copy it in the copy constructor.